Domestic air travel set to become costlier, govt raises lower limit on fares by 13-16 pc | Business

 Domestic air travel is set to become costlier as the Civil Aviation Ministry on Friday raised the lower limit on fares by 13 to 16 per cent, according to an official order.

-The move is aimed at helping the airlines amid a devastating second wave of COVID-19 which has reduced air travel significantly.
+The government has raised the lower limits to help the airlines amid a devastating second wave of COVID-19, which has reduced air travel significantly.

 India had imposed lower and upper limits on airfares based on flight duration when services were resumed on May 25 last year after a two-month lockdown.